Remod-org/Stumped/README.md

 }
 ```

-The only config is above, protectedMinutes.
-This sets the number of minutes after chopping down the tree before the chopPER can collect the stump.
+  - protectedMinutes --  This sets the number of minutes after chopping down the tree before the chopPER can collect the stump.
+  - stumpPercentChance -- A number between 1 (0.5) and 100.
+This determines the chance of a stump being generated.
+    - Ignored if < 0.5 or equal to 100.
+	- Normally, this should be an integer such as 1 or 60 and from 1 to 99 to have any affect.